dirtdog792/Learn-Accessibility/README.md

 The .sr-only text is still visible.
 There is a common pattern to visually hide text for only screen readers to read.

 This pattern is to set the following CSS properties:
+Step 26Passed
+Within the second section element, add two div elements with a class of question-block.

+Then, within each div.question-block element, add one p element with text of incrementing numbers, starting at 1, and one fieldset element with a class of question.
+Step 27
+Each fieldset will contain a true/false question.

+Within each fieldset, nest one legend element, and one ul element with two options.
+Step 28
+Give each fieldset an adequate name attribute.
+Then, give both unordered lists a class of answers-list.

+Finally, use the legend to caption the content of the fieldset by placing a true/false question as the text content.
+Step 29
+To provide the functionality of the true/false questions, we need a set of inputs which do not allow both to be selected at the same time.

+Within each list element, nest one label element, and within each label element, nest one input element with the appropriate type.